Hierarchical Message-Passing Graph Neural Networks: Proposed Approach

 \textbf{IV.
-Model learning.} The proposed \textit{Hierarchical Message-passing GNNs} could be trained in unsupervised, semi-supervised, or supervised settings.
-Here we only discuss the supervised setting used for node classification in our experiments.
+Model learning.} The proposed HMGNNs could be trained in unsupervised, semi-supervised, or supervised settings.
+Here, we only discuss the supervised setting used for node classification in our experiments.
 We define the loss function based on cross entropy, as follows:

-where $y_{v}$ is a one-hot vector denoting the label of node $v$.
-We allow $\mathcal{L}$ to be customised for other task-specific objective function, e.g., the negative log likelihood loss~\cite{VCCRLB18}.
+where $\mathbf{y}_{v}$ is a one-hot vector denoting the label of node $v$.
+We allow $\mathcal{L}$ to be customised for other task-specific objective functions, e.g., the negative log-likelihood loss~\cite{VCCRLB18}.

-We summarise the process of \textit{Hierarchical Message-passing GNNs} in Algorithm~\ref{alg:framework_hc_gnn}.
-Given a graph $G$, we first generate the hierarchical structure and combine it with the original graph $G$, to obtain $\{ G_{i} | i=1,2,\dots,K \}$, where $G_{1}=G$ (line $2$).
-We initialise the newly generated cluster node embeddings as zero vectors with the same length $\pi$ as the input node feature vector (line 3).
-For each node, including original and generated cluster nodes, in each NN layer, we perform three primary operations in order: (1) bottom-up propagation (line 5-9), (2) within-level propagation (line 10-14), and (3) top-down propagation (line 15-18).
-After getting the embedding vector of each node and cluster at all levels, we use node $v$'s embedding and the loss function $\mathcal{L}$ in Eq.~\ref{eq:loss_fun} to train the model.
+We summarise the process of \textit{Hierarchical Message-passing Graph Neural Networks} in Algorithm~\ref{alg:framework_hc_gnn}.
+Given a graph $\mathcal{G}$, we first generate the hierarchical structure and combine it with the original graph $\mathcal{G}$, to obtain $\mathcal{H} = \{ \mathcal{G}_{t} \, \vert \, t=1, 2, \dots, T \}$, where $\mathcal{G}_{1}=\mathcal{G}$ (line $2$).
+For each node, including original and generated super nodes, in each NN layer, we perform three primary operations in order: (1) bottom-up propagation (line $6$), (2) within-level propagation (line $7$), and (3) top-down propagation (line $9\!-\!15$).
+After getting the representation vector of each node that is enhanced with informative long-range interactions and multi-grained semantics, and we train the model with the loss function $\mathcal{L}$ in Eq.~\ref{eq:loss_fun}.